Tesco’s move to house plant-based meat alternatives in the meat aisle is certainly one to divide opinion. We think it’s a good idea. Hear us out.

 Things are certainly changing.
 And with more vegans raising awareness to the plight of animals, more cited research indicating the myriad benefits of saying au revoir to animal products, and the detrimental impact that animal agriculture has on the environment – we have the chance to really make a difference.
 If we all work together.

 Looking at the Bigger Picture

-We know that many vegans and vegetarians certainly don’t relish the idea of walking down the meat aisle, and we totally understand – it’s not our scene either.
-But.
-We need to look at the bigger picture.
+We know that many vegans and vegetarians certainly don’t relish the idea of walking down the meat aisle, and we totally understand – it’s not our scene either but we need to look at the bigger picture.
 The majority of us come from non-vegan backgrounds (although it’s sometimes hard to imagine life pre-vegan!).
-And if you consider your own personal vegan journey, what’s the one thing you think people always say about going vegan?
+And what’s the one thing we all say about going vegan?

 I wish I’d done it sooner.